 - Plan away from your regular workspace.
 If you’re easily distracted or pulled by the needs of others, get away from your regular workspace.
 Your neighborhood coffee shop or library stops the interruptions blocking your strategic planning process.

 - Break down the strategic planning process into bite-sized pieces.
 Don’t overwhelm yourself with the entire plan.
-Break it down into manageable pieces.
-Doing so gives you a sense of accomplishment at the end of each planning appointment and moves your plan forward.
+In fact, when your plan is broken down into more manageable pieces, you’ll experience a sense of accomplishment at the end of each planning appointment.
+Consequently, you’ll move your plan forward more quickly.
 John Bytheway wisely said, “Inch by inch, life’s a cinch.
 Yard by yard, life’s hard.”
 That’s certainly applicable to strategic planning.

 - Commit to your plan.
 Entrepreneurs are notorious for minimizing the long-term wants of their business to attend to the short-term deeds.
 Think about it.
 Would you cancel an important meeting with a client?
 Of course not!
 Why, then, would you be so cavalier as to cancel any planning meetings with yourself?
 Be as committed to your planning process as you are to the needs of your clients.

 Strategic planning isn’t easy.
-Nothing worthwhile ever is.
-Planning is a habit that every entrepreneur and business owner needs to hone to ensure they arrive at the destination they desire.
+However, planning is a habit to hone to arrive at the destination you desire.